 Plan a trip to D.C.:

 We are so excited that you are planning a visit to Washington, D.C.!
-As a result of the ongoing COVID-19 pandemic, most public tours have been suspended at the U.S. Capitol, White House, Library of Congress, Supreme Court, Bureau of Engraving and Printing, and FBI Headquarters in Washington DC.
-We apologize for the inconvenience and will begin facilitating tour and ticket requests on behalf of Minnesotans as soon as we are able.
+As a result of the ongoing COVID-19 pandemic, most public tours have been suspended at the Supreme Court, Bureau of Engraving and Printing, and the FBI Headquarters in Washington DC.
+However, tours of the Capitol building, the White House and the Library of Congress have resumed on a limited basis.
 There are many historical and cultural resources for visitors, and countless museums, galleries, memorials, parks, and gardens provide something for everyone.
-If you are planning a trip to Washington, my office can provide helpful information about many of the sites in our nation's capital.

 Most museums, monuments, and buildings are free to visit.
 Some attractions may charge a modest fee.
 Consult listings, internet links, and phone numbers for specific information.